 How to Grow Aquilegia common name Columbine

 After flowering, the foliage becomes pale and is best cut off.
 Fresh foliage will appear in late summer /autumn.
-An advantage of growing Columbines is they will flower reliably year after year.
+Columbines will flower reliably year after year.
 Aquilegia varies in size.
-On average, they grow to around 60-70 cms, which suggests Aquilegia they are best placed in the middle of the border in terms of height.
+On average, they grow to around 60-70 cms .
+The foliage of Aquilegia is attractive, with delicate leaves illustrated below left.

 There is a scented variety called Aquilegia 'fragrans' which has white /cream flowers.
 There are many varieties to choose from and all flower from flower from April to June, depending on the variety.
+The national collection of Aquilegia is at Touchwood Gardens, near Swansea.
+The best time to visit would be May and June.

-How and Where to plant Aquilegia known as Columbine
+Where to plant Aquilegia

 Aquilegia is a versatile plant which will grow in the sun or semishade.
+As a woodland plant, Aquilegia grows well in dappled shade.
 It grows best in a light soil, but this is not essential.
-There is little of note about their growing conditions because Aquilegia is an unfussy plant.
+There is little of note about their growing conditions because Aquilegia is not a fussy plant.
 The less there is to say about a plant, the easier the plant to grow.
-This short description means Aquilegia is easy to grow.
-A reliable garden plant flowering year after year.
-All varieties are fully hardy between H5- H7 which is hardy down to around -15 which covers most of the UK.
+A reliable garden plant, fully hardy between H5- H7 which is hardy down to around -15 which covers most of the UK.

 Aquilegia is pretty and the various images on this page illustrate just a few of the many types and colours.